TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/GuidelinesEditors/BackendAccess/Index.rst

 """"""""""""""""""""""

-Some TYPO3 instances are maintained by a selected group of editors who only work from a specific IP range or (in an ideal world) from a specific IP address only – an office network with a static public IP address is a typical example.
+Some TYPO3 instances are maintained by a selected group of editors who only work from a specific IP range or (in an ideal world) from one specific IP address only – an office network with a static public IP address is a typical example.